Equallizerr1/ffern-tech-test/public/userguide.md

 ## FAQ

 **Q: How do I find a customer by email?**
-A: Enter the email address in the search bar and select the Customers tab.
+A: Select the Customers tab and enter the email address in the search bar.

 **Q: How do I check the status of a return?**
-A: Go to the Returns tab, search by return ID or customer, and click the row for details.
+A: Go to the Returns tab, search by return ID, and click the row for details.

 **Q: Can I see what was exchanged for a return?**
-A: Yes, open the return details modal to see all related exchanges and original order items.
+A: Yes, open the return details in the Returns tab to see all related exchanges and original order items.

 **Q: How do I change the order of columns in a table?**
 A: Simply drag and drop the column headers to rearrange them as you like.